Where are you currently tattooing?

 How can I book a tattoo appointment?

-Books are currently closed to new projects.
-Current projects are booking late August.
-On July 20, I will review inquiries and select the best fit to fill my books through October.
+Books are currently closed to custom projects.
 To get on the wait list please fill out this Tattoo Inquiry form and I will contact you personally when my books reopen.
 Due to high demand, projects will be chosen based on the appeal of the idea and not on a first-come-first-serve basis.

 How does the tattoo booking process work?